-The Water and Energy Education Program at Sonoma Water uses a comprehensive approach to help students and educators learn about the vital role of water and energy in our communities.
-Our programs are FREE and aligned with the Next Generation Science Standards.
-We teach inquiry-based, exploratory science.
-We provide classroom visits, field trips, contests, grants, teacher workshops, and school supplies.
-Our goal is for students to become environmental stewards and informed citizens who can examine the world through an inquisitive, scientific lens.
+The Water and Energy Education Program at Sonoma Water helps students and educators learn about the vital role of water and energy in Sonoma, Mendocino, and Marin counties.
+As a publicly funded program, we provide free classroom visits, field trips, contests, grants, teacher workshops, school supplies, and more to schools in our service area.
+We increase environmental awareness and stewardship through scientific inquiry and hands-on, experiential education.

 For general questions, please email us at WaterEd@scwa.ca.gov

 Public Service.
 We strive to increase awareness of the role public utilities have in creating and maintaining systems that provide essential services like water and electricity, while protecting and conserving natural resources for the public good and future generations.

 Stewardship.
 We inspire teachers and students to get involved in solutions to problems in their community with respect to the environment and human health.

 Science Literacy.
 We connect learners to natural phenomena and science around them to inspire curiosity, engage in thoughtful, evidence-supported discussion, and promote science-based decision making.

 Equity.
 We serve the diverse needs of all students in our programs.
 We hold justice, equity, and anti-oppression as guiding principles in our work.

 Emotional Learning.
 Our programs and teaching practices support student’s social and emotional development.

 Collaboration.
 We show up for each other and bring our authentic selves to work toward common goals with equal parts humility, mutual respect, and ambition.